Brighton-Hedger-NOAA/mission-app-manual/docs/Step-1-Planning.md

 ---
 layout: default
-title: Step 1 - Planning
-parent: Full Archive Workflow
+title: Connecting

 has_children: true
 nav_order: 1
 ---

-# Step 1: Planning
+# Get Connected

 Good archiving starts here!
 Your goal in this step is to map out your project's data plan *before* you begin collecting data.